clearlinux/clear-linux-documentation/source/self-contained-cluster.rst

     netmask 255.255.255.0

-DHCP Setup
+DHCP setup
 ----------

-The :file:`tenant_dns.cfg` can be set up to serve DHCP addresses for the CIAO Network (CN, NN, Control nodes and the CNCI).
+The :file:`tenant_dns.cfg` can be set up to serve DHCP addresses for the ciao Network (CN, NN, Control nodes and the CNCI).
 In the following sample, the DHCP server always provides the same IP address to the same Node; however, this is optional.
 Please replace the MAC addresses below with your own.